 66 EARSS grantees located in 31 counties (including Cohort 1)44 EARSS grantees located in 24 counties (not including Cohort 1)

 Student Success Stories

-- Fifty-one grantees reported serving 4,305 truant students of students at risk for habitual truancy (65.5 percent of students served).
+- Fifty-one grantees reported serving 3,837 truant students or students at risk for habitual truancy or chronic absenteeism (59.6 percent of students served).

-The most effective strategy reported by grantees in 2020-2021 was mentoring/positive relationship building.
+The most effective strategy reported by grantees in 2021-2022 was Restorative Justice Practices, mentoring, and Wraparound Case Management.